JoseRoca/WinFBX2/docs/COM/DSAFEARRAY Class.md

 ```
 FUNCTION Insert (BYVAL nPos AS LONG, BYVAL pData AS ANY PTR) AS HRESULT
-FUNCTION Insert (BYVAL nPos AS LONG, BYREF cbsData AS CBSTR) AS HRESULT
+FUNCTION Insert (BYVAL nPos AS LONG, BYREF bsData AS BSTRING) AS HRESULT
-FUNCTION Insert (BYVAL nPos AS LONG, BYREF cvData AS CVAR) AS HRESULT
+FUNCTION Insert (BYVAL nPos AS LONG, BYREF dvData AS DVARIANT) AS HRESULT
 FUNCTION Insert (BYVAL nPos AS LONG, BYVAL vData AS VARIANT) AS HRESULT
 ```
 Inserts a value at the beginning of the safe array.

 ```
 FUNCTION Insert (BYVAL pData AS ANY PTR) AS HRESULT
-FUNCTION Insert (BYREF cbsData AS CBSTR) AS HRESULT
+FUNCTION Insert (BYREF bsData AS BSTRING) AS HRESULT
-FUNCTION Insert (BYREF cvData AS CVAR) AS HRESULT
+FUNCTION Insert (BYREF dvData AS DVARIANT) AS HRESULT
 FUNCTION Insert (BYVAL vData AS VARIANT) AS HRESULT
 ```